| |

 Despite several widely accepted genealogical sources—including

-published compilations and early Silver Book volumes—indicating
+published compilations and Silver Book volumes—indicating

 that Abner5 "probably died young," my research reveals